DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/value.md

 An object or a value specifying the date and time currently selected in the calendar.

 ---
-You can specify the current widget value using any of the following formats.
+You can specify the current UI component value using any of the following formats.

 - Date
  Specifies the date directly.